-To demonstrate successful completion of task 3B for Quarters 1-4, the Subrecipient must submit the following items to DEMES:
+To demonstrate successful completion of task 3B for Quarters 1-4, the Sub-Recipient must submit the following items to DEMES:

-- Staffing Detail for all EMPG funded personnel. - Training verifications for EMPG funded personnel will be provided by the FDEM Training and Exercise (T&E) Unit to the FDEM Grant Management Staff.
+- The Staffing Detail for all EMPG funded personnel. - Training verifications for EMPG funded personnel listed on Staffing Detail -will be provided by the FDEM Training and Exercise (T&E) Unit to the FDEM Grant Management Staff.